0xArtpc/0xArtpc/tools/Rapid7-WebhookTeams/readme.md

 ## Use Rapid7 with Webhook for Teams

+To-do:
-Notes: Make a schedule job to check for new scans and make the cookie system automated
+-Make a schedule job to check for new scans
+-Make the cookie system automated